The CEA Critic

 About The CEA Critic

-As CEA's flagship journal, The CEA Critic began as "the Newsletter of the College English Association."
-In 1948, with Volume 10, newsletter was replaced by a full-fledged scholarly journal.
-The CEA Critic has remained in print since that time.
+The CEA Critic began as "the Newsletter of the College English Association."
+In 1948, with Volume 10, the newsletter was replaced by a full-fledged scholarly journal, The CEA Critic.
 The journal continues the goal of its founders, bridging traditional academic scholarship with practical pedagogy.
-As such, The CEA Critic encompasses a broad range of interests gathered traditionally under English studies and provides a refreshingly sharp academic and practical perspective for teachers and scholars alike.
+The CEA Critic publishes scholarly articles that center on close readings of texts—fiction, poetry, drama, nonfiction, and film—that English professors study and teach.
+In this way, we celebrate the importance of literary criticism from a variety of approaches and value the reading and teaching familiar and unfamiliar literary works.
+We also publish articles that consider pedagogy from a theoretical perspective or engage issues pertinent to all aspects of rhetoric and composition.
+As such, The CEA Critic embraces welcomes teachers, students, and scholars with a broad range of interests gathered traditionally under English studies and provides a refreshingly sharp academic and practical perspective for teachers and scholars alike.